 In April 2020, approximately 160,000 Switch users were affected by a data breach that allowed cybercriminals to make illegal purchases on accounts that didn't have two-factor authentication (2FA) enabled.
 If you are an owner who believes they are affected, contact Nintendo Support to open an investigation into any unusual activity on your account.
 If you are planning to buy or have just bought a Switch, make sure you enable 2FA on your account from the Settings menu.

 Nintendo Switch: Game library

 Games come either as physical game cards or as downloaded games from the Nintendo eShop.

 If you want to download games, the Switch has 32GB of internal storage, which is enough for a handful of games.
-But if you want a big library, you'll either need to take advantage of the microSDHC or microSDXC card slot, or rely on physical games, which take up less (but not zero) space on the Switch's hard drive.
+But if you want a big library, you'll either need to take advantage of the microSDHC or microSDXC card slot, or rely on physical games, which take up less (but not zero) space on the Switch's HDD.

 As for the games available, Nintendo has some of the most famous franchises in gaming history as part of its lineup.
 One of the most notable initial releases was the epic The Legend of Zelda: Breath of the Wild.
 Nintendo quickly followed this with the lighthearted platformer Super Mario Odyssey, fighting game Super Smash Bros.
 Ultimate, and monster-hunting RPG Pokémon Sword and Pokémon Shield and the upcoming Pokémon Brilliant Diamond and Shining Pearl remasters.

 There are also more big-budget games from beyond the Nintendo brands, such as The Witcher 3: Wild Hunt, The Elder Scrolls V: Skyrim, Overwatch, Doom (2016) and Crysis Remastered.
 Additionally, the Switch is home to a thriving indie game collection, represented by games such as Untitled Goose Game and Celeste.
 You can learn more about these favorites and more on our best Switch Games list.